 - And this little gem from gastroenterologist Dr Pran Yoganathan where he shares his carnivore success story:

-- If you suffer from an autoimmune condition, particularly hashimotos, I also have a number of resources of my website here:
+- If you suffer from an autoimmune condition, particularly hashimotos, I also have a number of resources here:

 If you’re interested in trying carnivore, I am more than happy to help you do that in some one on one coaching.